dsaldana/sally-bn/docs/tutorial/tutorial.rst

 .. image:: images/edges.png

-3. Defining vertex name and distributions
+3. Defining variable names and distributions
 =========================================
 To edit the vertex attributes, double click on vertex "Variable 1".
 It must show the window: